MicrosoftDocs/windows-driver-docs/contributor-guide/tools-and-setup.md

 ## Install Git for Windows

 Install Git for Windows from [http://git-scm.com/download/win](http://git-scm.com/download/win).
-This download installs the Git version control system, and it installs Git Bash, the command-line app that you will use to interact with your local Git repository.
+This download installs the Git version control system, and it installs Git Bash, a command-line app that you can use to interact with your local Git repository.

 You can accept the default settings; if you want the commands to be available within the Windows command line, select the option that enables it.

 <p align="center">
  ![GitHub profile example](./media/tools-and-setup/gitbashinstall.png)

-(Note: This is not the same as "Github for Windows".
+(Note: Git for Windows is not the same as "Github for Windows".
 "Github for Windows" is a different GUI-based tool that will also work if you want to read up on yourself. [https://windows.github.com/](https://windows.github.com/))

-If you like PowerShell, try [PoshGit](http://dahlbyk.github.io/posh-git/).
+## Select a Git shell environment

+Here are a few options:

+* Git Bash -- included with Git for Windows
+* **[GitHub Desktop](https://git-for-windows.github.io/)** -- Allows you to manage different repos offline and handle merge conflicts.
+* **[PoshGit](https://github.com/dahlbyk/posh-git)** -- Integrates Git with PowerShell.
+* **[SourceTree](https://www.atlassian.com/software/sourcetree/overview)** -- A more feature-rich GUI than GitHub Desktop.
+You'll need to use a personal access token as your password; see instructions [here](https://confluence.atlassian.com/display/SOURCETREEKB/Two-Factor+Authentication+%282FA%29+with+GitHub+in+SourceTree).
+* **[Tortoise Git](https://tortoisegit.org/)** -- Once installed, you interact with Git by using contextual menu commands in your local repository.

 ## Enable two-factor authentication